How to Redirect your 404 error to a Custom Page

 A 404 error is classified page as “Not found” or non existent url.
 A 410 error is a “Gone” response code.

 HTTP response code 404 tells both browsers and search engines that your page doesn’t exist.
-Page content and ranking position will be lost, neither we the page be crawled or indexed, by search engines.
+Page content and ranking position will be lost, neither the page be crawled or indexed, by your top Google, Bing or Yahoo search engines.